“MÃE!” I yell for my mother, hoping she’ll come and help me with the mess in my childhood bedroom. I wait for a couple of minutes but she never comes.

 “Yeah, and you come home for two or three days before you leave again.
 You have to choose, either the job or me,” He states coldly, avoiding my gaze.

 He’s blindsiding me to force a decision under pressure, one that he hopes will suit him and that’s the worst he can do to me.
 He knows it.
-My job, my freedom and my independence are part of my identity and to make me quit on a whim, to be his housewife was not in my options.
+My job, my freedom, and my independence are part of my identity and to make me quit on a whim, to be his housewife is not in my options.

-I don’t break under pressure and I know what I want with my life, and to be his housewife is not it.
+I don’t break under pressure and I know what I want with my life and the choice he wants me to make is not it.

 “Mel?
 Are you daydreaming again?”
 My mom’s voice brings me back to the present.